Study Guide to the Netherlands for Indian Students

 Netherlands/EU Government-Sponsored Scholarships

-- Netherlands Fellowship Program - The Netherlands Fellowship Programmes (NFP) promotes capacity building within organizations in 51 countries by providing scholarships for the training and education of professionals.
-The NFP is fully funded by the Dutch Ministry of Foreign Affairs.
+• Netherlands Fellowship Program - The Netherlands Fellowship Programmes (NFP) promotes capacity building within organisations in 51 countries by providing scholarships for the training and education of professionals.
+The Dutch Ministry of Foreign Affairs fully funds the NFP.
 The NFP offers fellowships for Master's studies, PhD studies, and short courses.

 College and University-sponsored Scholarships

-- Radboud University Scholarship Programme - This program offers the opportunity to receive a scholarship to pursue an English-taught Master’s degree program at Radboud University.
+• Radboud University Scholarship Programme - This program offers scholarships to pursue an English-taught Master’s degree program at Radboud University.

-- Utrecht University Excellence Scholarships - The Utrecht Excellence Scholarship (UES) is actually a highly selective program that is applicable to talented international students from outside the European Economic Area.
+• Utrecht University Excellence Scholarships - The Utrecht Excellence Scholarship (UES) is a highly selective program that applies to talented international students from outside the European Economic Area.
 This scholarship is granted to students who want to pursue a master’s degree at Utrecht University.
-The scholarship amount can be given as the tuition fee or tuition fee plus required income linked to a residence permit for study as decided by the Immigration and Naturalisation Service, for one year.
+The scholarship amount can be given as the tuition fee or the tuition fee plus the required income linked to a residence permit for study, as decided by the Immigration and Naturalisation Service, for one year.

-- TU Delft Excellence Scholarships – this scholarship is for excellent international applicants admitted to one of TU Delft’s MSc programs.
-Students are offered a full scholarship, covering tuition fees, monthly allowance for living expenses, and one-time travel expenses.
+• TU Delft Excellence Scholarships – this scholarship is for excellent international applicants admitted to one of TU Delft’s MSc programs.
+Students are offered a full scholarship, covering tuition fees, a monthly allowance for living expenses, and one-time travel expenses.

-- University of Twente Scholarships - University Twente Scholarships are for excellent students from both EU and non-EU students applying for a graduate program (MSc) at the university.
+• University of Twente Scholarships - University of Twente Scholarships are for excellent students from both EU and non-EU countries applying for a graduate program (MSc) at the university.
 The scholarship amount is from €3,000 – €22,000 for one year.

 Find the complete database of scholarships available in the Netherlands here.

-Student Eligibility Criteria: The first thing is to be aware of whether you are eligible to apply for the loan or not.
-The general eligibility criteria that are followed by all the banks are:
+Student Eligibility Criteria: The first thing is to be aware of whether you are eligible to apply for the education loan to study abroad or not.
+The general eligibility criteria that all the banks follow are:

 Eligibility of Course: You may not get a loan on every course.
 Here are the kinds of courses that qualify for the education loan.